The Shipbuilder and his Wife

 This portrait is among the best documented of Rembrandt's works.
 It was recorded in the estate of the sitters' son Cornelis Jansz.
 Reijckx at his death in November 1659, and at two sales in Amsterdam: the sale of the collection of Jan Gildemeester in June 1800 to Pieter de Smeth, and when it was sold again in August 1810.
 It was imported to England and sold at Christie's in London in 1811 to the Prince Regent (later King George IV) and remains in the Royal Collection.

 The oil on canvas painting measures 113.8 × 169.8 cm but it may have been cut down from a larger work: an early etching dated 1800 shows more space above the sitters' heads.

+The painting was restored by Karen Ashworth, working for the Royal Collection.